-How A Drugmaker Gamed The System to Keep Generic Competition Away
+How A Drugmaker Gamed The System To Keep Generic Competition Away

 When Celgene Corp. first started marketing the drug Revlimid to treat multiple myeloma in 2006, the price was $6,195 for 21 capsules, a month's supply.